-In Year 8, our students enjoy a core curriculum that is focussed on consolidating their knowledge from primary school and introducing them to a range of electives in the arts and languages other than English.
-Year 8 students study two electives each Semester.
+In Years 7 and 8, our students enjoy a core curriculum that is focused on consolidating their knowledge from primary school and introducing them to a range of electives in technology, the arts and languages other than English.

 In Years 9 and 10, our students study a smaller core and are able to select two elective subjects.